At the front

 Your local police Safer Neighbourhood Team or Crime Prevention Officer may be able to advise you.
 You could also speak to your insurance company.
 Your local Home Improvement Agency may be able to help you install one.

-Home CCTV is becoming more affordable and it’s possible to buy relatively cheap cameras but you also have to pay for recording equipment, installation and maintenance.
-To get high quality images you’ll have to pay more.
+Home CCTV is becoming more affordable and it’s possible to buy relatively cheap cameras.
+But you also need to factor in the cost for recording equipment, installation and maintenance, and you’ll have to pay more if you want high-quality images.
 Motion detection cameras can cut down on the amount of footage you record.

 You can get indoor or outdoor CCTV.
 Some CCTV systems notify you when they’ve been activated and you can view the images via a smartphone, tablet or computer.